 - The driver is unconscious (or deceased);5 or

-- The driver has been taken to a medical facility where breath testing equipment is not available.6
+- The driver has been taken to a medical facility where breath testing equipment (a breathalyzer) is not available.6

 But not everyone can take a breath test.
 For instance, people with medical problems such as asthma or emphysema may not be able to blow hard enough.